 For example, I did a post on some of the best products to use if you are a beauty blogger.
 This post contained affiliate links.
 When someone clicks on those links and purchases, I get a small commission.

 And all I did was write a review of the things I was already using to work my business that I loved.
 Easy peasy.
 You can check out that beauty review post here.

 There are literally thousands of places you could be an affiliate for.
 Just type in your industry name and the word “affiliate” in a Google search bar and see how many come up.

 You can also use other related markets as well.
 Say you were in the home decor industry.
 You can team up with places like Wayfair to boost your income by referring your clients to products that will help them and that you already trust and love.

-4. You can have more meaningful interactions with your customers
+4. With blogging, you can have more meaningful interactions with your customers

 More traffic means more interactions and better relationships.
 After all, direct sales is a relationship industry.